 Nevertheless, his design predilections work for smaller spaces as well.
 When he started on his first project for a young family with two toddler boys, the wife wanted to go neutral.
-She’d seen a project she admired.
-Phillip’s response: “We can do that of course.
+Phillip’s response: “We can do that, of course.
 But you’re not gray people.
 You’re much more fun.”

 His embrace of bold color, vibrant pattern, rich textures, and luxurious finishes inspired his clients to create rooms that are as much reflections of them as they are stylish.
 A few years later, they came back to him, saying, “The boys are growing, but the apartment isn’t.
 We need to find a larger space.’ ” What they discovered was an “estate condition” apartment on the city’s Upper East Side—a prewar space with Georgian details and an existing floor plan that suited their needs without a complete overhaul.

 The Gracie paper in the entry sets the tone.
-“It’s intense,” he says.
+“It’s intense,” says Phillip.
 “But I think you want people to stop and appreciate your home from the moment they walk in.”
 The front door was another instance of push-pull that led the team to brilliance.
-Phillip envisioned a black lacquered front door, but the wife resisted, suggesting navy blue lacquer instead.
+The designer envisioned a black lacquered front door, but the wife resisted, suggesting navy blue lacquer instead.
 “It’s a wonderful twist on the formula,” says Phillip.
 “I appreciate it when a client pushes back.
 It makes our journey more interesting.”

-His priority in this space was to create a room of related but separate environments, a place “where you don’t want to leave.”
+Phillip’s priority in this space was to create a room of related but separate environments, a place “where you don’t want to leave.”
 To do so, the designer thought about how his clients live.
 They entertain; their children have friends over; beauty and style are priorities.
 With that in mind, Phillip turned the previous dining room into an indulgent library/family room.
-And he integrated the formal dining area into the living space, custom designing the table with a Bronze Corian top that is both practical and great-looking.
-It’s the details throughout that make the room as intriguing as it is welcoming: the firedogs by Marc Bankowsky; the early 20th-century Leleu floor lamp; the instances of tiger print, which acts as a neutral, sustaining the patterns at play.
+And he integrated the formal dining area into the living space, custom-designing the table with a Bronze Corian top that is both practical and great-looking.
+It’s the details throughout that make the room as intriguing as it is welcoming—the firedogs by Marc Bankowsky; the early 20th-century Leleu floor lamp; the instances of tiger print, which act as neutrals, sustaining the patterns at play.

 In contrast, the library, with its lacquered red walls and iridescent gold ceiling, radiates warmth.
 “There are certain spaces that you just want to envelop you,” says Thomas.
 “The library is one where you feel like you’re getting hugged, like a cocoon.”
 That feeling is juxtaposed by the chandelier—designed by Phillip—that had illuminated the former dining room.
 He calls it a “celestial explosion, evocative of a chandelier you might see at Lincoln Center.”